shruti-shrz/Issue-Catcher/README.md

 git clone https://github.com/shruti-shrz/Issue-Catcher.git
 ```
 Or directly download this repository in your local system.
-- Go to chrome://extensions/ in the chrome browser(you have now taken to the chrome extension page).
+- Type **chrome://extensions/** in the chrome browser (you are now taken to the chrome extension page).
 - Switch on the **Developer Mode**, by clicking on the button in the top right corner.
-- Click on **Load unpacked**, now go to the *IssueCater* folder.
+- Click on **Load unpacked**, now go to the *IssueCatcher* folder.
-- Select the folder **plugin-client** inside the *IssueCater* folder and click open.
+- Select the folder **plugin-client** inside the *IssueCatcher* folder and click open.
-- Now, IssueCatcher plugin is installed and visible in the chrome extension page so switch ON the plugin incase its not by clicking on the button in the bottom right corner.
+- Now, IssueCatcher plugin is installed and visible in the chrome extension page, so switch ON the plugin incase its not by clicking on the button in the bottom right corner.

 ## How to Use IssueCatcher
 - Navigate to the Github Issue page.